 Students who find it necessary to withdraw from all College classes for the remainder of the semester must meet with an academic advisor in the Student and Community Services Center.
 Completing this process helps the student avoid future holds on records by returning materials and clearing up discrepancies before leaving GCCC.
 Instructors cannot withdraw a student from the College who has stopped attending.
-Students who do not process a Complete Withdrawal will receive whatever grade is earned throughout the remainder of the semester, and that grade will be recorded on the student's transcript.
+Students who do not process a Complete Withdrawal will receive an "F" for those classes in which they are still enrolled, and that grade are recorded on their transcripts.